G1OJS/docu-lite/README.md

 ## ⚠️ Known Issues
  - Doesn't cleanly handle all variations of docstring layout.
 In particular, the single line docstring causes the body below the docstring to appear below it.
+ - Doesn't cleanly handle function definitions that span several lines (only first line is shown)

 [PyPI link](https://pypi.org/project/docu-lite/)